Since 2000, 60 quarterbacks have been drafted in the first round of the NFL Draft. Another 5 are sure to join that group in 2021, and perhaps more.

 - Bradford is best known as the last QB to sign for major guaranteed money before the league implemented an official slotting system for draft picks.
 He last 5 years in St Louis, and started just 49 out of a possible 80 games.

-- Goff helped lead the Rams to the Super Bowl in 2018, and a year later is among the highest priced players in football
+- Goff helped lead the Rams to the Super Bowl in 2018.
+In 2019, he became one of the highest paid players in football and now entering 2021, he will be the starters for the Lions.

 Miami Dolphins – 1